- Course Number:

 - Lecture/Lab Hours:

 Course DescriptionIntroduces swimming and aquatic skills to those who have very limited or no swimming skills and may be uncomfortable in the water.
 Audit available.

 Upon completion of the course students should be able to:

-1) Demonstrate Level one or Level two swimming skills using standards set by the American Red Cross.
+- Demonstrate Adult Swim - Learning the Basics" swimming skills using standards set by the American Red Cross.

 Course Activities and Design

 Students will be given individual attention while practicing the strokes in a large group setting.
 Each skill will be demonstrated, explained, analyzed, and each component practiced to build on previous experiences to develop competency.
 Red Cross standards will be used as guidelines.
 Students provide swim suits, and goggles are recommended.

 Specific grading policies will be discussed at the first class meeting and presented in a hand-out.
 Grades will be based upon: